Earn cashback, miles and rebates with an all-in-one credit card that can also double up as your EZ-Link/public transport card on trains and buses.

 Want an uncomplicated cashback card.
-The Unlimited Cashback Credit Card is one of the most easy-to-use cash rebate cards in Singapore.
-You earn 1.5% on all retail spend, and 3% cashback on all foreign currency spend until 30 June 2017.
-Unlike the average cashback card, this one has no minimum spend required and no limits to the rebates you can earn.
-Perfect for those who can’t be bothered to allocate separate rebate cards for certain types of spend.
+The Unlimited Cashback Credit Card is one of the easiest-to-use cash rebate cards in Singapore.
+Earn 1.5% on all local retail spend, and 3% cash back on all foreign currency spend until June 2019.

-The Citi SMRT Card is the only credit card in Singapore that has a partnership with one of Singapore’s major transport companies.
+The Citi SMRT Card is the only credit card in Singapore that partners with one of Singapore’s major transport companies.
 Simply activate the card at TransitLink office to use it as your EZ-Link card.

-At 2% rebate for any EZ-Reload transactions above S$30, you’ll get to save quite a bit after a year.
-The rebates are rewarded in SMRT$, which in turn can be redeemed for vouchers or free rides.
-1 SMRT$ is equal to S$1 worth of vouchers, which means that you can earn S$40 worth of SMRT vouchers with the SMRT$48 you accumulated in a year (SMRT vouchers come in denominations of 10).
+At 2% rebate for any EZ-Reload transactions over S$30, you’ll save quite a bit after a year.
+The rebates are rewarded in SMRT$, which can be redeemed for vouchers or free rides.
+1 SMRT$ is equal to S$1 worth of vouchers, which means that you can earn S$40 worth of SMRT vouchers with the SMRT$48 you accumulate in a year (SMRT vouchers come in denominations of 10).

 Get This Card If You…